Rithika-vennamaneni/inmarket-news-intelligence-agent/PROMPTS.md

 environment variables.

-## Phase 1b — MCP Middleware and Observability
+## Phase 1b — MCP Middleware

 **Why I added this separately:**
-Observability is not optional in a system with multiple services.
-Without request logging and request IDs, debugging cross-service failures means guessing.
-I added this as a focused second prompt rather than bloating the first one.
+I didn't want to bloat the first prompt.
+Middleware has nothing to do with NewsAPI logic so it got its own focused prompt.

 **Prompt used:**
-Add to the MCP server:
-- Request logging middleware that logs method, path, status code, and response time for every request
-- CORS middleware configured properly
-- X-Request-ID header on every response for distributed tracing
+Add request logging, CORS middleware, and an X-Request-ID header to every response on the MCP server.

 **What it generated:**
-Logging middleware, CORS configuration, and request ID injection on all responses.
+Logging, CORS, and request IDs on all responses.

 ## Phase 2 — Agent Backend